-Thomas P. Mullaney

-General Partner, Matthews, Mullaney & Company (private investment firm); Director, Merisel, Inc., Breuner's Home Furnishings Corporation, Lucas Arts Entertainment Company, Lucas Digital Ltd. and New Bristol Farms, Inc.
+Name, Principal Occupation and Other Directorships Age Director Since Term Expires Kevin S. Moore 47 1994 2004 President, The Clark Estates, Inc. (private investment firm); Director, 3D Systems Corporation and National Baseball Hall of Fame & Museum, Inc. Thomas P. Mullaney 68 1987 2005 General Partner, Matthews, Mullaney & Company (private investment firm); Director, Breuner's Home Furnishings Corporation, Lucas Arts Entertainment Company, Lucas Digital Ltd. and New Bristol Farms, Inc.

-The Board of Directors met seven times in 1999.
-All incumbent directors attended seventy-five percent or more of the meetings of the Board of Directors and Committees of the Board on which they served during 1999.
-Each of the persons named above, except Mr. Conese and Mr. Crosby, was elected by the shareholders at a prior annual meeting.
+The Board of Directors met six times in 2001.
+All incumbent directors attended seventy-five percent or more of the meetings of the Board of Directors and Committees of the Board on which they served during 2001.
+Each of the persons named above was elected by the shareholders at a prior annual meeting.
 Mr. Mullaney was previously a director of the Corporation in 1984 and 1985.

 Directors who are not employees of the Corporation or a subsidiary are paid an annual retainer of \$12,500 and receive \$1,000 for each Board of Directors meeting, Shareholders meeting or Committee meeting they attend.
 Under the Directors Deferred Income and Retirement Plan, a director may elect to defer payment of all or part of his fees for service as a director until he retires as a director, at which time the deferred fees will be paid to him with interest.
 A retiring director will also receive the annual retainer fee in effect at the time of retirement or at the time of payment, whichever is higher, for life or for a period of years equal to his service as a director, whichever is shorter, provided that the director retires after the age of 65, has served as a director for at least five years and is not an employee of the Corporation when he retires (the "retirement benefits").
 In 1997, accrual of additional retirement benefits under the Directors Deferred Income and Retirement Plan was terminated, but existing directors remain eligible for retirement benefits accrued to such date.
-Directors are also eligible to participate in the Corporation's 1994 Stock Incentive Plan.
-Directors who are not employees of the Corporation or a subsidiary, following each annual meeting of shareholders, in 1999 were granted stock options to purchase 3,000 shares, and in 2000 will be granted stock options to purchase 3,000 shares, of Common Stock of the Corporation at an exercise price equal to 100% of the closing price of the Corporation's Common Stock on the New York Stock Exchange on the date of grant.
+Directors are also eligible to participate in the Corporation's 1994 Stock Incentive Plan and 2001 Stock Incentive Plan.
+Directors who are not employees of the Corporation or a subsidiary, following each annual meeting of shareholders, in 2001 were granted stock options to purchase 3,000 shares, and in 2002 will be granted stock options to purchase 3,000 shares, of Common Stock of the Corporation at an exercise price equal to 100% of the closing price of the Corporation's Common Stock on the New York Stock Exchange on the date of grant.